 The concentrate that results from extracting THC using oils or chemical solvents is often called “hash oil,” which can be vaporized, smoked, or ingested.
 There are different types of hash oil, depending on the solvent used, but butane hash oil in particular has gained increased attention in recent years.

 Butane hash oil is a highly potent marijuana concentrate that uses pressurized butane to extract THC from the plant.
-The resulting oil can often contain up to 80 percent THC.
-By comparison, the average THC level in Colorado marijuana plants has reportedly been found to be 18.7 percent.
 There have been a number of reported concerns related to the manufacture of butane hash oil, including potential fire, explosion, and product contamination hazards.

 There have also been reported concerns that butane or other solvent-based concentrate products may contain residual levels of the extraction chemicals, reducing their purity.
 Consuming concentrates with high levels of residual solvents through inhalation - whether via vaporization or smoking - could potentially expose users to hazardous fumes.